mahavedalla/mahavedalla/docs/questions/kilesa/What is afflicted by the defilements 1d8e99d091128119bce3fc291d3d0ad1.md

-# What is afflicted by the defilements?
+Question: What is afflicted by the defilements?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: MN 6; MN 10; AN 3.65